strongloop/loopback/docs/api-model-remote.md

 ## Remote methods

-Both instance and static methods can be exposed to clients.
+You can expose a Model's instance and static methods to clients.
 A remote method must accept a callback with the conventional `fn(err, result, ...)` signature.

 ### loopback.remoteMethod(fn, [options])